 However, these days making a Will doesn't take very long at all.
 At Co-o Legal Services one of our Will writers will discuss your wishes over the telephone and we're here to help you till 8pm on weekdays and from 9am to 1pm on Saturdays.
 There is no need for you to travel or take time off and you can speak with our Will writers as often as you like until your Will is signed.

 A Will writing appointment by phone normally lasts less than an hour and we can also send correspondence via email.
 We would normally expect to send you a draft of your Will to review within 7 days of your appointment.
 Once you have approved the draft Will, just let us know and we will post the original Will for you to sign.
 It really doesn't take very long to make a Will once you're committed to getting it done.

 - It's too morbid – talking about what will happen when you die may seem morbid, but planning for your family's future isn't.
 Try not to think about it signifying your demise and more about how you can ensure that your wishes are followed and your family protected.

 When you consider how much you spend on insurance to protect yourself and your family during your lifetime, spending as little as £150 to protect your family and your assets after you are gone; is a small price to pay.

-For initial advice and guidance call our Will writers on 03306069591 or contact us online and we will help you.
+For free initial advice and guidance call our Will writers on 03306069591 or contact us online and we will help you.